woshilapin/kirin/CONTRIBUTING.md

 There can be several of these if the load is important.
 At least one per polled provider is recommended.

+### Kirin-PIV-worker

+> Alias 'PIV'

+Its role is to handle PIV contributors and listen to configured RabbitMQ.
+In that case, the PIV-worker connects to it, processes feeds received, stores the result in db and sends the corresponding info to Kraken.

+There must be at least one PIV-worker if any PIV contributor is configured.
+There can be several of these to ensure uptime.
+Limitation: currently, only the first PIV contributor encountered is polled.

 ## Tests

 Most tests are implemented in `/tests` directory.\